 The District is exposed to various risks of loss related to torts, theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The District is a member of the Special District Risk Management Authority (SDRMA), an intergovernmental risk sharing joint powers authority created to provide self-insurance for California special districts.
 The purpose of the SDRMA is to arrange and administer programs of self-insured losses and to purchase excess insurance coverage.
-At June 30, 2013, the District participated in the liability, and property, and worker's compensation progress of the SDRMA as follows:
+At June 30, 2014, the District participated in the liability and property programs of the SDRMA as follows:

-General Liability: Special District Risk Management Authority, coverage number LCA SDRMA 201213.
+General Liability: Special District Risk Management Authority, coverage number LCA SDRMA 201214.
 This covers \$10,000,000 per occurrence.

-Public Officials and Employees Errors: Special District Risk Management Authority, coverage number LCA SDRMA 201213.
+Public Officials and Employees Errors: Special District Risk Management Authority, coverage number LCA SDRMA 201214.
 This covers \$10,000,000 per occurrence/general aggregate.

-Personal Liability Coverage for Board Members: Special District Risk Management Authority, coverage number LCA SDRMA 201213.
+Personal Liability Coverage for Board Members: Special District Risk Management Authority, coverage number LCA SDRMA 201214.
 This covers \$500,000 per occurrence/general aggregate.